jszopi/repESP/README.md

 AmberTools is a suite of free programs ([link](http://ambermd.org/AmberTools16-get.html)).
 However, it requires compilation from C, C++ and Fortran sources, which proved tricky on MacOS.

-To create the necessary input for a methane molecule, first create the `.ac` file from Gausian `.log` using `antechamber`:
+To create the necessary input for a methane molecule, first create the `.ac` file from Gaussian `.log` using `antechamber`:

 `antechamber -i methane.log -fi gout -o methane.ac -fo ac`